FrancescaSrc/DRL_ND/p3_multiagent_competition_submission/report.md

  The two agents are just doing the same tasks working together and competing at the same time.
 The memory of experiences is important for both agents.

  I have made the following adjustments in the hyperparameters:
- - learning rate: I tried different lr rates but at the end my previous project rate of 0.00078 gave the best results
+ - **learning rate**: I tried different lr rates but at the end my previous project rate of 0.00078 gave the best results
- - batch size: a bigger batch size gave a better training, I set it to 512 and the training was quite fast even with the cpu.
+ - **batch size**: a bigger batch size gave a better training, I set it to 512 and the training was quite fast even with the cpu.
- - memory buffer: I double the size of the buffer 2.000.000 and this made a huge difference
+ - **memory buffer**: I double the size of the buffer 2.000.000 and this made a huge difference
- - tau value for soft update: changing the tau value has made a huge difference in how quickly the network converged.
+ - **tau value** for soft update: changing the tau value was key, my network converged more quickly.
 I have started with a tau value of 0.005 and the environment was resolved in 400/500 epochs.
 By increasing the value to a max of 0.009, the environment was solved in 200 epoch less, this because the value allows the local network to merge with the target a bit faster.
- - network size: I added a new layer and tried to change the number of units but did not see any improvements, the training took a lot longer
+Higher values did not resulted in a better score.
- I increased the units to 500 for the first layer and added some more batch normalization.
+ - **network size**: I tried to add a new layer but made no difference.
+I increased the number of units to 500 for the first layer and added some more batch normalization.
- - batch normalization: I have applied normalization on the first and second layer.
+ - **batch normalization**: I have applied normalization on the first and second layer.

 ### Ideas for Future Work